 Learn everything about Chateau de Lamarque Haut Medoc with wine tasting notes and wine with food pairings.
-Learn the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau de Lamarque History, Overview

 Chateau de Lamarque is one of the more picturesque, old castles in the Medoc.
-The original chateau was built at some point in the 1300’s, although parts of the original design could be several centuries older.
-While today, the property is a vineyard, at the time it was created, due to its location on the river, the estate offered protection to the local citizens from attacks by Vikings.
+The original chateau was built at some point in the 1300s, although parts of the original design could be several centuries older.
+While today, the property is a vineyard, at the time it was created, due to its location on the riverbank, the estate offered protection to the local citizens from attacks by Vikings, which explains its fortified appearance.

-The castle also served as a military fortress during the hundred years war.
-Following the French Revolution, Chateau de Lamarque became a full time working vineyard and winery.
+The castle also served as a military fortress during the Hundred Years War.
+Following the French Revolution, Chateau de Lamarque became a full-time working vineyard and winery.
 Today, Chateau de Lamarque is owned and managed by Pierre-Gilles Gromand-Brunet d’Evry, whose family has a long history in the Bordeaux region.
+In fact, they are direct descendants of the de Lamarque family.
+This makes them the longest, unbroken line of ownership in the world of any wine family!

 Chateau de Lamarque Vineyards, Terroir, Grapes, Winemaking

-The Left Bank, 35 hectare vineyard of Chateau de Lamarque is planted to 45% Cabernet Sauvignon, 35% Merlot, 15% Cabernet Franc and 5% Petit Verdot.
+The Left Bank, 35-hectare vineyard of Chateau de Lamarque is planted to 45% Cabernet Sauvignon, 35% Merlot, 15% Cabernet Franc and 5% Petit Verdot.
 You can divide the vineyard into three main blocks with their best vines situated not far from Chateau Poujeaux in Moulis.
+The vineyard is located almost where the Margaux appellation stops and the St. Julien appellation starts.

 When to Drink Chateau de Lamarque, Anticipated Maturity, Decanting Time